davelongdev/asteroids-python/README.md

 # Asteroids Game

 This is an asteroids game written in python with the [pygame](https://www.pygame.org) library.
+The code makes use of object-oriented programming (OOP).

 ## Status